guti1/udacity_drl_nd/exercises/policy_based_methods/pong_ppo_reinforce/readme.md

  in [parallelEnv](./parallelEnv.py) where the parallel execution framework for the game environment is located.

  Using PPO for the pong exercise the convergence seems to happening faster (after 500 episodes), however the mean rewards stayed in the negative range.

+ Update on `2020.07.18`:  - at least for now the mean reward around 0.

  - [pong-ppo - exercise](./pong-PPO.ipynb)
  - [pong-ppo - solution](./pong-PPO_sol.ipynb)